mrsteele/dotenv-webpack/README.md

 };
 ```

-It is important to mention that this same path and filename will be used for the location of the `.env.example` and `.env.defaults` files if they are configured:
+It is important to mention that this same path and filename will be used for the location of the `.env.example` and `.env.defaults` files if they are configured, this will only add the `.example` and `.defaults` suffixes respectively:

 ```javascript
 module.exports = {